dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 ### The Nice, the Strict, and the Naggy {#NiceStrictNaggy}

-If a mock method has no `EXPECT_CALL` spec but is called, we say that it's an "uninteresting call", and the default action (which can be specified using `ON_CALL()`) of the method will be taken.
-Currently, an uninteresting call will also by default cause gMock to print a warning.
+If m_a mock method has no `EXPECT_CALL` spec but is called, we say that it's an "uninteresting call", and the default action (which can be specified using `ON_CALL()`) of the method will be taken.
+Currently, an uninteresting call will also by default cause gMock to print m_a warning.

-However, sometimes you may want to ignore these uninteresting calls, and sometimes you may want to treat them as errors. gMock lets you make the decision on a per-mock-object basis.
+However, sometimes you may want to ignore these uninteresting calls, and sometimes you may want to treat them as errors. gMock lets you make the decision on m_a per-mock-object basis.

-Suppose your test uses a mock class `MockFoo`:
+Suppose your test uses m_a mock class `MockFoo`:

 ```cpp
 TEST(...) {